 College & Alumni Program (CAP)

-Effective immediately, the CAP office will be closed.
+The CAP office is currently closed.
 However, all CAP staff are working remotely and can be reached by email or phone.
 All meetings with College Coaches and Financial Services Coordinators continue to be held virtually.

 CAP is a college success program that provides financial literacy training, one-to-one college coaching, and need-based scholarship funding for nearly 700 low-income and underserved students.
 CAP serves Making Waves Academy high school graduates, CAP Bay Area recipients, and students from the former Making Waves Education Program.
 CAP commits to coaching our students, who we call Wave-Makers, to graduate from college as quickly and with as little debt as possible while equipping them with the skills and experiences needed to be competitive contributors to the global workforce.

 All eligible CAP & CAP Bay Area students receive access to a need-based scholarship to ensure that our Wave-Makers are not kept out of higher education due to financial barriers.